Attention Heads of Large Language Models: A Survey: Overview of special attention heads

 \subsection{Expression Preparation (EP)}

 During the Expression Preparation (EP) stage, LLMs need to align their reasoning results with the content that needs to be expressed verbally.
-Specifically, EP heads may first \textbf{aggregate information} from various stages. \citet{FactualRecall_24_arXiv_Independent} proposed the \textit{Mixed Head}, which can linearly combine and aggregate information written into the residual stream by heads from the ICI and LR stages (such as Subject Heads, Relation Heads, Induction Heads, etc.).
-The aggregated results are then mapped onto the vocabulary logits value via the OV matrix.
+As shown in Table \ref{tab:EP_Head}, EP heads may first \textbf{aggregate information} from various stages. \citet{FactualRecall_24_arXiv_Independent} proposed the \textit{Mixed Head}, which can linearly combine and aggregate information passed along by heads from the ICI and LR stages (such as Subject Heads, Relation Heads, Induction Heads, etc.).
+The aggregated results are then written back into the residual stream and ultimately mapped onto the vocabulary logits via the unembedding layer.

 Some EP heads have a \textbf{signal amplification} function.
 Specifically, they read information about the context or reasoning results from the residual stream, then enhance the information that needs to be expressed as output, and write it back into the stream. \textit{Amplification Head} \citep{CorrectLetterHead_23_arXiv_DeepMind} and \textit{Correct Head} \citep{CorrectHead_24_arXiv_Allen} amplify the signal of the correct choice letter in MCQA problems near the [END] position.
 This amplification ensures that after passing through the Unembedding layer and softmax calculation, the correct choice letter has the highest probability.